-"The large number is sobering" but in keeping with "ballpark figures" developed by specialists, said David Finkelhor, director of the Crimes Against Children
+The large number is sobering" but in keeping with "ballpark figures" developed by specialists, said David Finkelhor, director of the Crimes Against Children Research Center at the University of New Hampshire.

-Research Center at the University of New Hampshire.
-More important than the numbers is what measures are needed to prevent child sex abuse, he told

-Catholic News Service in a telephone interview.
+More important than the numbers is what measures are needed to prevent child sex abuse, he told Catholic News Service in a telephone interview.

 "When you have an organization that has the trust of families and children, you need to get the number as close to zero as possible," he said.

-Finkelhor said that the statistical drop-off in abuse prime the 1000
+Finkelhor said that the statistical drop-off in abuse

-Finkelhor said that the statistical drop-off in abuse since the 1990s needs follow-up to determine the reasons why that has occurred and what have proven to be better prevention methods.
+since the 1990s needs follow-up to determine the rea-sons why that has occurred and what have proven to be better prevention methods